-Any acquisitions that we complete will involve a number of risks.
-If we are unable to address and resolve these risks successfully, such acquisitions could harm our business, results of operations and financial condition.
+Our future growth depends on part on our ability to identify and complete acquisitions.
+Any acquisitions that we pursue or complete will involve a number of risks.
+If we are unable to address and resolve these risks successfully, such acquisition activity could harm our business, results of operations and financial condition.